Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 You can narrow down the period to be included specifying the dates.
 Date format must be DDMMYY.

 - *Accounts*
-Enter the account(s) to be included.
+Enter the account(s) to be displayed.

 - *Sorting*
 Click the drop-down list to select the sorting mode.